OpenRiskNet/home/openshift/openshift_centos.md

 yum install -y wget git net-tools bind-utils iptables-services bridge-utils bash-completion docker libcgroup-tools
 ```

-Edit /etc/sysconfig/docker and uncomment the INSECURE_REGISTRY options so that it looks like this:
+Edit /etc/sysconfig/docker and uncomment the INSECURE_REGISTRY option so that it looks like this:

 INSECURE_REGISTRY='--insecure-registry 172.30.0.0/16'